joannadiong/Diong_et_al_2023_PLOSOne/README.md

 ## Suggested citation

-Diong J, Bye E, Djajadikarta Z, Butler AA, Gandevia SC, Héroux ME (2023) Journal _Instructions to Authors_ could address responsible reporting practices more strongly.
+Diong J, Bye E, Djajadikarta Z, Butler AA, Gandevia SC, Héroux ME (2023) Encouraging responsible reporting practices in the _Instructions to Authors_ of neuroscience and physiology journals: there is room to improve.
 PLOS One (in press).

 ## Protocol registration